GautierDorval/gautierdorval-identity/README.md

 This repository defines:

 - the canonical identity of Gautier Dorval,
-- the professional scope and explicit exclusions of that identity,
+- explicit authorship and responsibility boundaries,
-- stable references used by machine systems for attribution and interpretation.
+- attribution rules for standards, concepts, and tools.

-It does **not** define transactional content, operational workflows, or performance claims.
+It explicitly does **not** define:

+- products, services, or offerings,
+- implementation methodologies,
+- performance guarantees,
+- commercial or contractual commitments.

 ---